pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/group.md

 - a second datum will be made of (2, 6) for `patientID2`
 - and a third with (4) for `patientID3`

-A run of the following command `pachctl list datum -f <your_pipeline_spec.json>` will illustrate how the files have been aggregated.
+A run of the following command `pachctl list datum -f <your_pipeline_spec.json>` gives you a practical way to check the content of your datums.

 ```code
 ID FILES                                                                                                                                                                                                                        STATUS TIME